LED strip lights are cheap.

 Unfortunately, these small, cheap LED strip lights are only good as a supplemental light source in a grow room or a task light in the office or kitchen.

 They are an excellent supplement, but as I said earlier, they just do not have the output to support a grow setup on their own.
+This kind of LED light can’t grow plants on its own.

 However, that does not mean all LED lights are too weak to use.